Investors seek bargains as Ukraine keeps markets on edge

 But many remained wary.
 Goldman Sachs recently cut forecasts for the STOXX 600 pan-European equity index and the FTSE, noting the knock-on effect on production costs and GDP to Europe, which is heavily dependent on Russia for its energy needs.
 They said, however, that corporate balance sheets were strong and called the conflict "largely one that raises the risk premium rather than derails the recovery."

-Generali Investments equity strategist Michele Morganti predicted another 5% downside, based on prevous risk premia spikes during the financial crisis of 2008 and the onset of the coronavirus pandemic in 2020.
+Generali Investments equity strategist Michele Morganti predicted another 5% downside, based on previous risk premia spikes during the financial crisis of 2008 and the onset of the coronavirus pandemic in 2020.

 "Looking further ahead though, there's a sense it will probably get worse before it gets better," Morganti told clients.
 "Markets remain event-dependent, and we would refrain from aggressively buying current dips."